kobinabrandon/kobinabrandon/README.md

 ### Who am I?
 I'm a Applied Machine Learning Engineer of Ghanaian, Sierra Leonean and British heritage.

 I studied Mathematics for much of my early adult life, culminating in doctoral studies at the University of Liverpool.
-I now build end-to-end machine learning systems (preferably trained on living datasets) that solve problems I care about.
+I now build end-to-end machine learning systems that solve problems I care about.
 I genuinely enjoy programming, take a great deal of pride in whatever I'm able to create, and am constantly looking for ways to expand my skills.

 ### Why Then Is My Github So Empty?
 I've moved [all of my repositories](https://codeberg.org/kobinabrandon?tab=repositories) to Codeberg (a community-run git hosting service owned a German non-profit).